programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ### Start Jars at Random Positions

-To make the jars start in a random position above the map we will use the [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method which generates a number between 0 and 1.
-We will change the position.set to x = Math.random() - 1, y = 1.2, and z = Math.random() * 0.5 - 0.3.
+To make the jars start in a random position above the map you will use the [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method which generates a number between 0 and 1.
+You will change the position.set to x = Math.random() - 1, y = 1.2, and z = Math.random() * 0.5 - 0.3.
 Thus, all jars will be at the same height (y = 1.2) but in a random spot within 1m wide (i.e. from x = -1 to 0, slightly to the left of the screen) and within a 0.5m depth (i.e. from z = -0.3 to 0.2).
 These positions were optimised for a user in VR to be able to easily reach the jars and read the instructions.
 If you review Figure 3 you can see where the jars should appear in relation to the camera and map.
 You can change the code so they appear elsewhere if you think that would be better.

-We will store the matching site in a userData variable.
+You will store the matching site in a userData variable.
 Before you do this you may want to note, or take a screenshot of where at least one of the jars should go.

-When creating the jars we now need the matching site but not the gallery and we do not need its correct position so replace:
+When creating the jars you now need the matching site but not the gallery and you do not need its correct position so replace:

 ```
 	function createModel(gltf, x, z, col, gallery){